Daigo (musician)

 Daigo Naitō (内藤 大湖, Naitō Daigo), known mononymously as Daigo, is a Japanese singer-songwriter, actor, television personality and voice actor.
 He debuted in 2003 as Daigo Stardust under Victor Entertainment.
-In 2007, he formed the rock band Breakerz.
-With the solo debut of Akihide, Daigo continued his solo project in 2013, but dropped the pseudonym surname "Stardust".

-He is known for portraying Yukichi Oishi in the television series Love Shuffle.
+In 2007, Daigo formed the visual kei rock band Breakerz.
+He resumed his solo project in 2013, but dropped the "Stardust" surname.
+Daigo is known for portraying Yukichi Oishi in the drama Love Shuffle.

 Biography

 1978–2001: early life

 Daigo was born on April 8, 1978, in Nakano, Tokyo.
 He lived in Ichikawa, Chiba from the age of three until the summer of his third grade of elementary school.
 He moved back to Tokyo after his maternal grandfather, Noboru Takeshita, became the prime minister of Japan.
 His older sister is Eiko Naitō, a manga artist known as Eiki Eiki.
 He attended Tamagawa Gakuen.
 He attended Tamagawa University Department of Arts, but dropped out.

 He developed a love of music at a young age when he listened to the Japanese rock band Boøwy and tried to learn the classical guitar, which he immediately quit to learn the electric guitar instead.
 He was also a fan of B'z, a major group under Daigo's current label.
 He formed a cover band for them in high school.
 He began voice-training during his third year in high school, and formed the band JZEIL, and performed at his high school festival before graduating.
 At that time, various visual bands were active, and blond hair, flashy makeup, and sexy costumes were trademarks.
 JZEIL grew in popularity and was expected to make a professional debut, but that did not occur and the band was dissolved on September 25, 2001.